kubevirt/kubevirt-tutorial/labs/lab8/lab8.md

 # Networking with Multus

-In this lab, we will Run Virtual machines with multiple nics by leveraging Multus integration Multus CNI enables attaching multiple network interfaces to pods in Kubernetes and has integration with Kubevirt
+In this lab, we will Run Virtual machines with multiple nics by leveraging Multus integration.

+Multus CNI enables attaching multiple network interfaces to pods in Kubernetes and has integration with Kubevirt.

 ## Open vSwitch Configuration

-Since we are using the ovs cni plugin, we need to configure dedicated Open vSwitch bridges Create a new bridge named br1:
+Since we are using the ovs cni plugin, we need to configure dedicated Open vSwitch bridges.

+Create a new bridge named `br1`:

 ```
 ovs-vsctl add-br br1
 ```

-In a production setup, we would do the same on each of the cluster nodes and add a dedicated interface to the bridge
+In a production setup, we would do the same on each of the cluster nodes and add a dedicated interface to the bridge.

 ## Create a Network Attachment Definition

 a `NetworkAttachmentDefinition` `config` section is a configuration for the CNI plugin where we indicate which bridges to associate to the pod/vm.

-Create a new one, pointing to bridge `br1`
+Create a new one, pointing to bridge `br1`:

 ```
 oc create -f ~/nad_br1.yml